mendersoftware/deployments/README.md

 ## Testing

-Interfaces are mocked for testing purposes using: [mockery](https://github.com/vektra/mockery) generator.
+* Interfaces are mocked for testing purposes using: [mockery](https://github.com/vektra/mockery) generator.
+* Database unit tests require MongoDB installed locally in the system (mongod bianry on the path).
+* Database tests can be skipped using `go test -short`